insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-According to our analysis, GEICO is the top car insurance provider in Delaware, earning 4.53 out of 5 stars for its combination of affordability, customer satisfaction and financial stability.
-Its average premium of $1,864 per year is $1,293 less than the statewide average.
+GEICO ranks as the best car insurance company in Delaware, earning 4.53 out of 5 stars based on our review of pricing, customer satisfaction and financial strength.
+With average annual premiums of $1,864, it costs $1,293 less than the state average.

-State Farm finished second with 4.27 stars, followed closely by Nationwide at 4.13 stars.
+State Farm placed second with 4.27 stars, while Nationwide followed with 4.13 stars.

 Company groupNAICJ.D.
 PowerAM Best ratingScore (out of 5)Average annual premium